• Home

 Zucchini Carpaccio is a quick salad of thin sliced zucchini, fresh ricotta and a lemon juice and olive oil drizzle.
 The perfect summer recipe!

-Zucchini carpaccio is the latest in a series of light suppers the Southern husband and I have been having lately.
-Carpaccio usually means beef that is pounded super thin, but in this case we are doing a vegetarian version with zucchini, because it is zucchini season!
+Zucchini carpaccio is the one of the recipes I pull out all the time as a side dish (and sometimes as a light main course!).
+Carpaccio usually means beef that is pounded super thin, but in this case we are doing a vegetarian version with zucchini.

 First of all, I love to make ricotta.
 It is one of the easiest things in the world to make and when you are done (in about 10 minutes) you feel supremely worldly and intelligent for being able to make your own ricotta cheese.